hasnainsaleem18/POINT-OF-SALE/README.md

 - **MySQL Workbench**: Tool for designing and managing SQL databases.

 ## Database Setup
-1. **Entity-Relationship Diagram (ERD):**
+1. **Entity-Relationship Diagram (ERD)**:
-   - The ERD for the database is available in the `pos_erd.mwb` file.
+   - The ERD for the database is available in the pos_erd.mwb file.
 It provides a visual representation of the database schema, including tables and relationships.

-2. **SQL Database File:**
+2. **SQL Database File**:
    - Use `posDB.sql` to set up the necessary tables and initial data in your MySQL database.

 ## Usage